Basic Configuration

 }

-Important: It may seem confusing that both the endpoint and dataField properties are set to campaigns.
-This is just a coincidence; the endpoint property refers to the campaigns in the resource URL.
-The dataField refers to the campaigns property in the JSON retrieved as the API response.
+Important: It may seem confusing that the endpoint and dataField properties are set to campaigns.
+This is just a coincidence; the endpoint property refers to the campaigns in the resource URL, and the dataField refers to the campaigns property in the JSON retrieved as the API response.

 Summary